Kamaal Williams: Instruments

 On his album The Return, Williams has used a Nord Electro keyboard, a Roland Juno 106 and a Wurlitzer piano.

 Personal life

-Williams adopted the name Kamaal (meaning "perfect") upon converting to Islam in 2011, and stringed it with his father's surname.
-According to a 2018 interview, Williams said that religion has played a key role in his career, reminding him to remain humble and grateful in the face of success.
+Williams adopted the name Kamaal (meaning "perfect") upon converting to Islam in 2011, and combined it with his father's surname.
+In a 2018 interview, Williams said that religion has played a key role in his career, reminding him to remain humble and grateful in the face of success.
 The doctrinal principles of Islam are the "foundations" of Williams' beliefs, and, according to the artist, "translate into his music".
 In a 2018 interview, Williams said on the topic of changing his name: "...as a creative it just allows you to express yourself in a different way.
 Henry Wu is my ethnic background, and Kamaal is my spiritual background."
 In another interview with The Indian Express, Williams stated: "Kamaal Williams is more like a conceptual band, and Henry Wu is the DJ, the producer, the mastermind".

+Williams has claimed in an interview that he has Asperger syndrome, a neurodevelopmental disorder classed as an autism spectrum disorder.

+Williams has been accused of aggressive behaviour towards fellow musicians, in Twitter threads posted by multiple music industry professionals.

+In May 2024, Williams was accused of sexual assault by three women, with the alleged offences occurring in November 2010, August 2021 and August 2023.
+A representative of Williams stated that the "very serious allegations are untrue and emphatically denied by him and that he will be able to demonstrate the same."
+After the publication of the accusations in Resident Advisor, at least 18 others came forward with allegations against Williams ranging from inappropriate behaviour to sexual assault.